-Even though I committed to paying $200 a week, I would usually pay more than that which is how it went from a 10-year loan to a 5-year plan to getting paid off in 37 months.
+Even though I committed to paying $200 a week, I would usually pay more than that which is how it went from a 10-year loan to a 5-year plan to getting it paid off in 37 months.

 If Your Mortgage is Your Only Debt

-So, Why Should You Pay Off Your Mortgage Quickly
+Why Pay Off Your Mortgage Quickly

 You are probably wondering why I am trying to pay this mortgage off or why should you.
-Here are some good reasons: